awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 ### Attach a network interface to an instance<a name="attach_eni"></a>

-You can attach a network interface to any of your stopped or running instances, using either the **Instances** or **Network Interfaces** pages of the Amazon EC2 console\.
-Alternatively, you can specify an existing network interface or attach an additional network interface when you [launch an instance](launching-instance.md)\.
+You can attach a network interface to any instance in the same Availability Zone as the network interface, using either the **Instances** or **Network Interfaces** page of the Amazon EC2 console\.
+Alternatively, you can specify existing network interfaces when you [launch instances](launching-instance.md)\.

 If the public IPv4 address on your instance is released, it does not receive a new one if there is more than one network interface attached to the instance\.
 For more information about the behavior of public IPv4 addresses, see [Public IPv4 addresses and external DNS hostnames](using-instance-addressing.md#concepts-public-addresses)\.